 Cents and Sensibility:

-A Guide to Money Management
+A Guide to Money Management, 7th Edition

-As part of our financial education mission, we developed a book called Cents and Sensibility: A Guide to Money Management.
+As part of our financial education mission, we wrote a book called Cents and SensibilityA Guide to Money Management.
 Our pilot programs that used this book as a teaching manual taught us that all people, including those without disabilities, can benefit from this information.
 Everyone needs to understand how to manage their money so that their money doesn’t manage them!

 Please use the following links to access Cents and Sensibility:

-Cents and Sensibility Educator Companion Manual
+Cents and Sensibility Educator Companion Manual, 2nd Edition

-The Cents and Sensibility Educator Companion Manual was developed by a team of educators to accompany award-winning Cents and Sensibility: A Guide to Money Management with accommodations for classroom use.
+The Cents and Sensibility Educator Companion Manual was developed by a team of educators to accompany the award-winning Cents and Sensibility: A Guide to Money Management with accommodations for classroom use.
 While we strongly believe all students should receive a high-quality financial education, we know students with disabilities have unique financial education needs.
 This manual helps teachers develop relevant lessons and activities for students with and without disabilities on topics such as earning income, saving, and using financial services.

 Please use the following links to access the educator manual: